Testimonials from the parents of Langsford students

 “We noticed my son’s frustration with his school work.
 We had some recommendations from a special needs director, but it didn’t fit what we wanted for our son.
 We didn’t want to separate Eli from his friends [to go to a specialist school].
 He’d already established himself in this great community.
 With Langsford, they didn’t give up on him.
 And now he’s self sufficient.
 He does his school work.
 He gets good grades.
 And I don’t know anything about it.
 All his teachers just compliment him.
 He has a 3.85 GPA in high school now, and just got a scholarship to Indianapolis University because of his grades.”

-— Kevin Oetken, Parent of a Langsford student
+— Kevin Oetken, Parent of two Langsford student

 Making your child’s entire life easier